 A related lawsuit was brought by several organizations representing visual artists.
 Chin also will consider a motion by Google to dismiss their case.

-Google said it’s still in talks about a possible settlement with book publishers including McGraw Hill Cos., (MHP) Simon & Schuster Inc. and John Wiley & Sons Inc. (A) Today’s hearing didn’t involve the publishers.
+Google said it’s still in talks about a possible settlement with book publishers including McGraw Hill Cos., (MHP:US) Simon & Schuster Inc. and John Wiley & Sons Inc. (A:US) Today’s hearing didn’t involve the publishers.

 “We’re hopeful we can reach agreement with the publishers,” Megan Lamb, a Google spokeswoman, said after the hearing.